Reproducible-Science-Curriculum/publication-RR-Jupyter/documentation.md

  Compare and contrast two README files.

 -FIXME.
 Elaborate upon this exercise by providing links to notebooks with good, better, best README files.

-## Metadata
-A key step in the reproducible research is to link the relevant metadata, or the data that describes the data.
-Metadata provides the context for in interpreting the data and results and is crucial for reusability and discovery.
-Metadata should be clearly defined and tightly integrated with data and project ([Hart et al. 2016](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005097#sec008)).

-In the next section, we will discuss and work with record-level metadata.